mygrocerydeals/gradle-s3-plugin/README.md

 ### Environment Variables

 Setting the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` is another way to provide your S3 credentials.
 Settings these variables at the machine-level will make them available for every Gradle project to use as the default credentials.
+The environment variables can also be set or overridden at the task level for each Gradle task which requires them.

 ### System Properties

-Another way to set credentials is to set system properties at the task level.
+Another way to set S3 credentials is to set system properties at the Gradle task level.
 This may be useful for managing multiple tasks in the same project which each require distinct credentials.
 For example, suppose you want distinct tasks for uploading to different S3 buckets, each with different security credentials.
 You could define different Gradle tasks (e.g. `uploadToS3Profile1`, `uploadToS3Profile2`) and map the credentials to each using system properties: